Ițcani

-Along with the rest of Bukovina, it became part of the Habsburg monarchy during the late 18th century and then, gradually, of the Austrian Empire and Austria-Hungary (pertaining to Cisleithania or the Austrian-ruled realms of the former Central European dual monarchy).
+Along with the rest of Bukovina (or the highlands of the former medieval Principality of Moldavia), it became part of the Habsburg monarchy during the late 18th century and then, gradually, of the Austrian Empire and Austria-Hungary (pertaining to Cisleithania or the Austrian-ruled realms of the former Central European dual monarchy).
 During the 1780s, 8 ethnic German families settled here in the course of the Josephine colonization (Josephinische kolonisation or Josephinisches siedlung).

 After the unification of Bukovina with the Kingdom of Romania in 1918, Ițcani was subsequently recorded on official population censuses by the Romanian authorities as a commune composed of two separate villages, more specifically Ițcanii Noi (Neu Itzkany) and Ițcani Gară (Itzkany Bahnhof).

-Furthermore, according to the Romanian 1930 census, as much as 45% of the commune's population was composed of ethnic Germans (i.e. Bukovina Germans), many of whom were later forcefully re-settled in occupied Poland during World War II as part of the Heim ins Reich policy plan initiated by Hitler's national socialists.
+Furthermore, according to the 1930 Romanian census, as much as 45% of the commune's population was composed of ethnic Germans (i.e. Bukovina Germans), many of whom were later forcefully re-settled in occupied Poland during World War II as part of the Heim ins Reich policy plan initiated by Nazi Germany.
 Suceava North railway station (Itzkany Banhof) is located in Ițcani.

+History

+Ițcani was part of the Principality of Moldavia throughout the late Middle Ages.
+Subsequently, it became part of the Habsburg monarchy in the late 18th century, the Austrian Empire during the early 19th century, and, later on, Austria-Hungary between the late 19th century and early 20th century, being situated at the crossroads between the Duchy of Bukovina (Herzogtum Bukowina/Buchenland, Ducatul Bucovinei) and the Romanian Old Kingdom (Vechiul Regat, Altreich).

+After the end of World War I, in 1918, it became part of the Kingdom of Romania (being later on integrated in Ținutul Suceava) and remained part of the Romanian state ever since.
+After 1947, it became part of Suceava County within the Romanian People's Republic (RPR) and then the Socialist Republic of Romania (RSR).
+It remained as such as well during contemporary Romania after the Romanian Revolution of 1989.